Table of Contents

 Laser enucleation can be done with different laser systems.
 The choice of the laser depends on the expertise of your doctor and what is available in your hospital.

-When should I consider laser enucleation?
+When should I consider laser enucleation of the prostate?

 Laser enucleation is suitable for men who take blood-thinning medication for other conditions.
 It is important to discuss your individual situation with your doctor.